openSUSE/news-o-o/_posts/2011-01-08-opensuse-weekly-news-issue-157-is-out.markdown

       other distributions, can provide newer packages for older openSUSE versions.
 And it makes it
       easy: using the [web interface](https://build.opensuse.org/) or the [command-line client](http://en.opensuse.org/openSUSE:OSC), our packagers select the older versions as build targets and OBS builds each package on a fresh Virtual Machine.
-      This ensures ABI compatibility and stability are preserved â€“ thus OBS is perfect for back porting.
+      This ensures ABI compatibility and stability are preserved – thus OBS is perfect for back porting.
 Or forward-porting!
-This is what project Tumbleweed aims to take advantage of â€“ a new project is created on OBS under the name Tumbleweed, and maintainers just say â€œhey, this package is a stable release, it seems to work â€“ good for Tumbleweedâ€. *click*.
+This is what project Tumbleweed aims to take advantage of – a new project is created on OBS under the name Tumbleweed, and maintainers just say “hey, this package is a stable release, it seems to work – good for Tumbleweed”. *click*.
       Done.

-The goal of the Tumbleweed project is to create a â€˜rolling releaseâ€™ version of openSUSE.
+The goal of the Tumbleweed project is to create a ‘rolling release’ version of openSUSE.
 A
-      rolling release distribution (like Arch Linux or Gentoo) always offers the latest stable versions of a package as updates so that when a new release of any upstream software surfaces, users actually donâ€™t have to do a distribution upgrade.
+      rolling release distribution (like Arch Linux or Gentoo) always offers the latest stable versions of a package as updates so that when a new release of any upstream software surfaces, users actually don’t have to do a distribution upgrade.
 The packages will simply be part of the usual updates.
-You could see openSUSE Factory, our development tree, as a rolling release distribution â€“ but there is a crucial difference.
-Tumbleweed only offers stable packages â€“ where Factory often tracks upstream developments like beta and rc releases of the kernel, GNOME or other projects.
+You could see openSUSE Factory, our development tree, as a rolling release distribution – but there is a crucial difference.
+Tumbleweed only offers stable packages – where Factory often tracks upstream developments like beta and rc releases of the kernel, GNOME or other projects.
 Compared to Factory, Tumbleweed should be more stable and dependable.
-      Compared to just sticking with the normal openSUSE updates, Tumbleweed has the advantage that your OS is always up to date and new releases of your distro become less interesting â€“ you essentially have them when they are released.
-The potential downside is a slightly larger risk of breakage â€“ as all Tumbleweed users update on different schedules, conflicts might arise, and Tumbleweed canâ€™t go through the same testing as a normal openSUSE release.
+      Compared to just sticking with the normal openSUSE updates, Tumbleweed has the advantage that your OS is always up to date and new releases of your distro become less interesting – you essentially have them when they are released.
+The potential downside is a slightly larger risk of breakage – as all Tumbleweed users update on different schedules, conflicts might arise, and Tumbleweed can’t go through the same testing as a normal openSUSE release.

 **Status**